 The problem with cryptocurrency mining is that it requires a tremendous amount of computer processing power.
 If you’ve got the resources, the legitimate way to get into cryptocurrency mining on a significant scale is to build a server farm or access cloud-based servers; neither option is particularly affordable and there are a lot of would-be cryptocurrency miners out there.

 There’s always a shady way to do things, and that’s true for cryptocurrency mining.
 Hackers have developed a number of ways to use a website’s visitors’ computing power to expand their cryptocurrency mining operations.
 This involves hidden scripts that are triggered any time a website visitor watches a video, views an advertisement, downloads a file, plays a game, or fills out a recaptcha in order to access additional content.
 This slows down the visitors’ computer, sometimes very noticeably.

-Websites that are built using WordPress – the open source software that runs 28.9% of the entire Internet – are particularly vulnerable.
+Websites that are built using WordPress – the open source software that runs about 35% of the whole Internet – are particularly vulnerable.
 WordPress has continually and actively been taking steps to combat cryptocurrency mining, but it’s like an arms race: the minute they address one issue, the hackers come back with a new attack.